 5. If Time Allows, Include South Georgia

-This is a common wish of travelers who’ve already been to Antarctica: that they would have taken the time to include South Georgia.
+This is a common wish of travelers who’ve already been to Antarctica: that they would have taken the time to include South Georgia via one of our South Georgia cruises.
 Though visiting this remote island tacks on quite a few days to your voyage, it’s well worth it: read Why Include South Georgia with Antarctica.
 This island isn’t just famous for its explorer history (Shackleton); it’s a haven for wildlife you can’t see elsewhere in Antarctica (like the giant king penguin rookery pictured below).

 6. Book Early